rileywheadon/ffa-docs/docs/eda-change-points.md

 # Change Point Detection

+The FFA Framework includes two statistical tests for detecting change points in the annual maximum series (AMS): the **Mann-Kendall-Sneyers (MKS) test** and the **Pettitt test**.
+These help identify changes in trends and abrupt changes in the AMS.

 ## Mann-Kendall-Sneyers Test

-The **Mann-Kendall-Sneyers (MKS) Test** is used to identify the beginning of a trend in a time series:
+The **Mann-Kendall-Sneyers (MKS) test** detects the beginning of a trend in a time series:

-- Null hypothesis: There are no change points in the time series.
+- Null hypothesis: There are no change points.
-- Alternative hypothesis: There are _one or more_ change points in the time series.
+- Alternative hypothesis: There are _one or more_ change points.

 Define $\mathbb{I}(y_{i} > y_{j})$ to be $1$ if $y_{i} > y_{j}$ and $0$ otherwise.